estebanmunchjones2019/nodemailer-form-article/Readme.md

     });
   }

    //call the fake cloud function.
-Later on this function will be replaced by the real cloud function. fakeCloudFunction({
+Later on, this function will be replaced by the real cloud function. fakeCloudFunction({
     name: contactForm.name.value,
     email: contactForm.email.value,
     message: contactForm.message.value
   }).
-  //this code below runs when the message was successfully sent from inside the cloud function then(() => {
+  //the code inside the `then()` block runs when the message was successfully sent from inside the cloud function then(() => {

-    //create a new contactForm object that looks like the original contactForm state let originalContactForm = {};
+    //create a new `contactForm` object that looks like the original `contactForm` state let originalContactForm = {};
     for(let key in contactForm){
       originalContactForm[key] = {